joakimmag/Light-Switch/README.md

 ## Support and feedback

-If you encounter issues or want to send feedback, please use issue tracker or write an e-mail to wireless-r@outlook.com.
+To get support or send feedback, please use the issue tracker.